kemstevens/some_code_standards/README.md

 		#ifndef MySoftware_Foo_Class_hpp

+### Auto Keyword

-Don't make liberal use of "auto" because it conceals the class type.
-It makes life very difficult for future readers.
-If the class type is not completely obvious from the context, then take the time to write out the full type name.
+Don't make liberal use of "auto" because it conceals the class type; making life difficult for future readers.
+If the class type is not completely obvious from the context then take the time to write out the full type name.